Appearance & Reality > The Lord Jesus Christ > Strong and weak

 My vitality was drained away as with the fever heat of summer.

-These two verses deal with the adverse effects of unresolved sin.
-“When I kept silent about my sin” - when we try to hide it, when we refuse to face or acknowledge it, to repent of it - it may have an adverse effect on our body.
+These two verses talk about the effects of unresolved sin.
+“When I kept silent about my sin” – when we try to hide it, when we refuse to face or acknowledge it, to repent of it – there will be adverse effects on our body.
+Our body will waste away.

-“My vitality was drained away as with the fever heat of summer” - the “vitality” has to do with life.
-In the margin of the NASB, it is indicated the literal meaning is “life juices”.
+“My vitality was drained away as with the fever heat of summer” – “vitality” is important in enabling us to fare well.
+The margin of the NASB gives the literal meaning of “vitality” as “life juices”.
 Life is drained away when we refuse to deal with our sin.

 Psalm 32:5